 3. Moving around a scene is not a cycle offset by the Position

 We’ve demonstrated this mistake in the lesson.
 There are two types of walk animations: when a character walks in place and the background shifts, and a walk with a static background and a moving character.
-When there is a task to create a walk cycle for a character that moves from point A to point B with a static background, many beginners try to solve it by moving a looped walk by the Position.
+When there is a task to create a walking animation for a character that moves from point A to point B with a static background, many beginners try to solve it by moving a looped walk by the Position.
 But it doesn’t work that way because it results in a very smooth movement and it feels like a character moves on the ground like in the old platform games.

 In such cases, you should draw the key poses first (Passing pose, Contact pose), mark positions for the future steps in the scene, for the key poses, and create some intermediate poses between them.
 That is, you should right away take into account the character’s position in the scene in order to move it.
 You can cheat, of course, but ideally, it is better to do it exactly this way, so that there are no problems and the character doesn’t float around the scene.